Boston police officer shot, suspect killed in shootout following Roxbury traffic stop

 One of the officers, whose name has not been released, was shot in the upper torso.
 He was transported to Boston Medical Center.

-The suspect, described as a man in his mid- to late-30s, was found a couple blocks away in the area of 90 George St., Gross said.
+The suspect, who sources tell 7News’ Steve Cooper is Kasim Kahrim, was found a couple blocks away in the area of 90 George St., Gross said.

 He was pronounced dead at the scene.